GeorgeSHogg/Compressor/README.md

 During work on this project, I found another potential usecase for this work.
 By spliting an integer into digits and using these as next word choices you can use the complexitiy of the english language and the model's specific interpretation of what should come next to improve encryption ability.
 This can be further enhanced by adding a starting context string.

+Further work on the subject I wish to complete is predicting more words at a time and would further reduce encoding time and the length of the encoded string